learn-co-curriculum/javascript-first-class-functions/README.md

 other functions, just like we did above.
 They're super useful, as you can see — they even help us exercise in the mornings!

 Note: you'll often see functions used in this way referred to as "callbacks."
 That's because they're _called back_ after the body of the function they're passed to completes!
+Callbacks are mostly used for asynchronous operations, like requesting a JSON file from a server, or in the case of Node.js, accessing the file system, a database, etc.

 ## Inline functions